Q: What changes have you experienced since your official debut as a high school student in Tokyo one year ago, and now as a professional?

 Q, the league has started and the Levain Cup is also beginning.
 How do you feel about approaching it?

-A, I have a strong desire to score as long as I get the opportunity to play, and I also have a strong desire to help the team win.
-I want to participate in the Levain Cup and achieve results, and I also want to be involved in the league matches.
-First of all, once I get the chance to play in a match, I want to score a goal and make an impression.
+A, as long as I get the opportunity to play, I have a strong desire to score goals and help the team win.
+I want to participate in matches in the Levain Cup, achieve results, and get involved in the league matches.
+First, when I get to play, I want to score goals and make an impression.

 Q, from the opening match, the limit on the number of spectators was lifted, and vocal cheering became possible.
 After watching the opening match, has your desire to play football in that atmosphere grown stronger?

-I have had the experience of cheering at the stadium with my relatives when I was a primary school student.
-I have always remembered to work hard and have been practicing on my own with the hope of someday standing on that pitch myself, so I want to fulfill that dream.
-I think that atmosphere is amazing, and I think it would be the best to be able to play in it.
-To play in that place, I think I have no choice but to appeal through my daily practice and practice matches, so I want to continue my efforts.
+A, when I was in elementary school, I once cheered at the stadium together with my relatives.
+I have always wanted to stand on that pitch someday, and I have worked hard without forgetting to practice on my own, so I want to make that dream come true.
+I think that atmosphere is truly amazing, and it would be the best to be able to play in it.
+To play in that place, I believe I have no choice but to showcase myself through daily practice and practice matches, so I want to continue putting in the effort.

 Q, the Levain Cup is expected to be a topic for young players' participation, but do you have any rivals outside of Tokyo players, Arai?

-A, it is Kenji FUKUDA and Ranjin HIROI.
-The two of them became friends when they played together in the high school selection team in their first year of high school.
-I have been playing for three years in high school with the determination to never lose to them, and that feeling has not changed.
-I still want to achieve better results than them.
+A, they are players Shio Fukuda and Ranto Hiroi.
+I was with both of them in the high school selection team during our first year of high school, and we became close.
+I have always wanted to not lose to those two and have played for three years in high school with that mindset, and that feeling has not changed even now.
+I want to achieve better results than they do.

 Q, I think the fans and supporters are also looking forward to seeing Arai's play.
 Please share your enthusiasm.

-A, when I get the chance to play in a match, I will give my all and do my best to contribute to the team.
-Thank you for your support.
+A, when I get to play in a match, I will give my all and do my best to contribute to the team.
+I appreciate your support.